davidakoontz/helloGalaxyProject/README.md

 Note:  in the case of the Android branch - the code is written in Swift.
 “Android-only code in #if SKIP blocks is still parsed by Xcode, so it must have valid Swift syntax.
 But it is excluded from your iOS build and invisible to the Swift compiler, which allows it to make any syntactically valid API call without causing Xcode errors.”

+Some very complex SwiftUI code need to be simplified to work with Skip.
+An example: var backView: some View {
+	front()
+ 		.opacity(0)
+   		.overlay { back() }
+}
+// to Skip-ify this code because of errors like: type mismatch actual type is 'skip.ui.View' but 'skip.ui.ShapeStyle' was expected. var backView: some View {
+	Group {				// wrap the ShapeStyle in a Group for a View type front()
+			.opacity(0.0)	// convert to double for Skip .overlay { back() }
+ 	}
+  }

 See Also:  https://skip.tools/docs/platformcustomization/